shruu3u/ja-fyp/README.md

 ## Project Structure

-I have added the **frontend files** (React) used for the web interface of the emotion detection system.
+I have added the **frontend files** (React) and one backend file which ids the app.py used for the web interface oand integration of BiLSTM model with the Journal page.
 Due to large file sizes, I was **unable to upload all of the website files** and certain assets/models in this repository.

 ## Jupyter Notebooks Included